-The combination of Prometheus and Grafana is becoming a more and more common monitoring stack used by DevOps teams for storing and visualizing time series data.
-Prometheus acts as the storage backend and Grafana as the interface for analysis and visualization.
+The combination of OSS grafana and Prometheus is becoming a more and more common monitoring stack used by DevOps teams for storing and visualizing time series data.
+Prometheus acts as the storage backend and open source grafana as the interface for analysis and visualization.

 Prometheus collects metrics from monitored targets by scraping metrics from HTTP endpoints on these targets.
 But what about monitoring Prometheus itself?